Skip to main content

 db.collection is not a function

-The correct implementation should look like this:
+The correct implementation looks like this:

 const MongoClient = require('mongodb').MongoClient;